gntlmnoffice/archlinux-guide/README.md

 ```
 sudo dd bs=4M if=path/to/archlinux.iso of=/dev/sdX status=progress oflag=sync
 ```
+>Tip: If the USB's Arch ISO hangs or is unable to load, try repeating the dd media creation process on the same USB drive one or more times.

 #### Disable fast start-up on Windows
 Follow the steps described [here](https://www.tenforums.com/tutorials/4189-turn-off-fast-startup-windows-10-a.html).